Our rating(3.8/5)

 Contactless options ContactlessApple PayGoogle PaySamsung Pay

-The compact, standalone card machines by myPOS can accept a wide range of credit and debit cards anywhere with a network connection.
+The compact, standalone card machines by myPOS accept many types of credit and debit cards anywhere with a mobile network or WiFi connection.

-There’s no contractual commitment and no monthly or annual fees.
-You just pay upfront for the terminal, then transaction fees and other pay-as-go fees for transfers and other account activities.
+There are no contractual commitment, monthly or annual fees.
+You just buy a terminal upfront, then pay as you go for transactions, bank transfers and certain other account activities.

-A major selling point is the “instant access to funds” after transactions, which you have through the complimentary myPOS Business Cards (Visa-branded) for the online myPOS account where transactions settle.
+A major selling point is the “instant access to funds”.
+The complimentary myPOS Business Card (Mastercard-branded) is linked with an online myPOS account where transactions settle instantly.

-There is no automatic settlement to your bank account, but you can use the myPOS Business Card in any store – online or physical – carrying the Visa sign.
-The business account has additional features similar to a bank account, so you can use it as your main hub for business transactions.
+There is no automatic settlement to your bank account, but you can use the myPOS card in any store, online or physical, carrying the Mastercard sign.
+The business account has additional features similar to a bank account, so you can use it as your main money hub.

 Mobile Transaction reviews card machines – including those by myPOS – according to rating criteria: product, pricing, transparency and sign-up, value-added features, reviews and support, and contract.

-Each criteria gets a score ranging between 1 and 5, resulting in one overall star rating reflecting myPOS’s value for a small business.
+Each criterion gets a score ranging between 1 and 5, resulting in one overall star rating reflecting myPOS’s value for a small business.

 A card machine’s primary function is to take card payments in person, so the device quality and experience of payment acceptance have a higher weighting – this falls under the product criteria.